 - Martindale-Hubbell BV Rated Attorney

 Mr. Price's community activities include:

-- Serving on the National Legal Commission for American Youth Soccer Organization (AYSO), and serving as a National Referee and an Advanced Management Instructor and Advanced Referee Instructor
+- Serving on the National Legal Commission for American Youth Soccer Organization (AYSO) as a National Referee and as a member of the National Referee Advisory Commission

 Admitted to Practice